Cvoldby/project-package-2022/README.md

 # project-package-2022
 This is a R-package for a data science project.
-The project analyses plant diversity in Denmark.
-This package is done by Christian Voldby.
+The project is an analysis of plant diversity in Denmark.

+The package is created and maintained by Christian Voldby.